Hamiltonian analysis for perturbative $\lambda R$ gravity: Canonical analysis for

 In this manner, the counting of the degrees of freedom is carried out in the following form

-It is important to comment, that in the special case $\lambda=1$, then $\dot{\psi}=0$ and the only remaining constraints are (\ref{pri1}) and (\ref{pri2}) which are first-class.
-As mentioned before, this corresponds to $GR$, where the constraints are first-class and again $DOF=\frac{1}{2}(20-2*8)=2$. \\ Now we will remove the second-class constraints by introducing the Dirac bracket which is defined by
+This is consistent with that reported in \cite{c2}, that the extra mode is excited in perturbative analyses only on time-dependent and spatially non-homogeneous backgrounds.
+It is worth commenting that in the special case $\lambda=1$, then $\dot{\psi}=0$, and the only remaining constraints are (\ref{pri1}) and (\ref{pri2}) which are first-class.
+As mentioned before, this corresponds to $GR$, where the constraints are first-class and again $DOF=\frac{1}{2}(20-2*8)=2$. \\ Furthermore, second-class constraints are not gauge generators.
+The proper way to handle them was introduced by Dirac.
+In fact, they are removed by introducing the Dirac brackets